 Monte Alegre and the neighboring protected areas – Dase Nain, Tijae Nain, and Pamau Nain – are playing a key role in the advancement of sustainable industries that enhance the economic wellbeing of local people while preserving the globally important forests of Amazonas.
 In Monte Alegre, coffee has emerged as the leading industry to unite goals for conservation and economic prosperity.

-NCI’s ongoing partner in Monte Alegre, the Flor de Café Coffee Cooperative, works with local growers on the production of organic coffee sold in Europe.
+Nature & Culture’s ongoing partner in Monte Alegre, the Flor de Café Coffee Cooperative, works with local growers on the production of organic coffee sold in Europe.
 The 220 families involved in the region receive direct economic benefits and are active promoters of forest conservation.
 The cooperative will also fund the development of nurseries that coexist alongside forest conservation, including bamboo, fine hardwoods, and stevia.

 Like those that preceded it, the declaration of Monte Alegre proves once again that conservation is achieved when the needs of diverse stakeholders are met.
 In the lush region of Amazonas, this means protecting vital ecosystems while developing sustainable industries that enable local people to prosper as guardians of the forest.